lc252/abb-move/readme.md

 - Visualise the goal pose as well as current pose
 - Visualise null space exploration
 - Interact with individial links
+- Change TCP IP from within Unity Application, currently it is hardcoded